Ungulate: Characteristics

-Ungulates were in high diversity in response to sexual selection and ecological events; the majority of ungulates lack a collar bone.
-Terrestrial ungulates were for the most part herbivores, with some of them being grazers.
-However, there were exceptions to this as pigs, peccaries, hippos and duikers were known to have an omnivorous diet.
-Some cetaceans were the only modern ungulates that were carnivores; baleen whales consume significantly smaller animals in relation to their body size, such as small species of fish and krill; toothed whales, depending on the species, can consume a wide range of species: squid, fish, sharks, and other species of mammals such as seals and other whales.
+Ungulates are in high diversity in response to sexual selection and ecological events; most ungulates lack a collar bone.
+Terrestrial ungulates are for the most part herbivores, with some of them being grazers.
+However, there are exceptions to this as pigs, peccaries, hippos and duikers are known to have an omnivorous diet.
+Cetaceans are the only modern ungulates that have a carnivorous diet; baleen whales consume significantly smaller animals in relation to their body size, such as small species of fish and krill; toothed whales, depending on the species, can consume a wide range of species: squid, fish, sharks, and other species of mammals such as seals and other whales.
 In terms of ecosystem ungulates have colonized all corners of the planet, from mountains to the ocean depths; grasslands to deserts and some have been domesticated by humans.

 Anatomy

 Ungulates have developed specialized adaptations, especially in the areas of cranial appendages, dentition, and leg morphology including the modification of the astragalus (one of the ankle bones at the end of the lower leg) with a short, robust head.